ExhibitionSeptember 15, 2022–February 17, 2023

 Hana Al-Saadi is a Qatar-based artist whose work explores aspects of culture, society, and social media to generate discus-sions about what remains anonymous and privacy, and what is public.
 She works with archives, sound, and household items to create and assemble installations.
 She has exhibited work at Cosmoscow, Moscow; The WaterFire Arts Center, Providence; and Fire Station – Qatar Museums, among others.
 Al-Saadi was an artist-in-residence at ISCP in 2022.

-Laurie Kang is a Canada and US-based artist who uses sculpture, photography and site-responsive installation to explore the body as an ongoing process.
+Laurie Kang is a Toronto-based artist using sculpture, photography and site-responsive installation to explore the body as an ongoing process.
 She has exhibited work at COOPER COLE, Toronto; Gallery TPW, Toronto; and Galeria Raster, Warsaw, among others.

 Ajay Kurian is a United States-based multimedia artist whose work deals with mythologies of American life.
 Kurian’s practice engages with race, nature and the intersection of the personal and the social.
 Unbound by any material fidelity, his practice uses all human senses to generate an understanding of sculpture unbound to any single material, universal or ideal body.
 He has exhibited work at MoMA PS1, New York; Jhaveri Contemporary, Mumbai; SpazioA, Pistoia, Italy; and Galerie Max Hetzler, Paris & Berlin, among others.